Fort Bliss Soldier Renders Life-Saving Aid to Local Motorcyclist

 |0

-This work, Fort Bliss Soldier Renders Life-Saving Aid to Local Motorcyclist [Image 5 of 5], by SSG Raquel Birk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Bliss Soldier Renders Life-Saving Aid to Local Motorcyclist, by 1LT Emily Ake and SSG Raquel Birk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.